sharafu-sblsec/Broken_Webapp_CTF/README.md

 The challenge is designed at a very basic level to help beginners to understand what the vulnerability is and how it typically appears and what happens in a real applications.

-The application is built using Python Flask with a simple, beginner-friendly design.